CoreMedia/coremedia-globallink-connect-integration/docs/release/manual-test-steps.md

     1. The dialog should close without any error
     2. A new workflow process should pop up in the "Running" area of Control Room's “Localization Workflows”
-5. Log in to the GlobalLink Management Dashboard
+5. Log in to the **GlobalLink Management Dashboard** (not Project Director, as the PD, for example, does not display the "submitter" as set in request)

     1. The submitter and the instructions added to field _Notes_ are visible in the submission's detail view.

-       **About Instructions:** You will see them as checkmark in the "Submission Instructions" column.
-Just click on the checkmark.
-Alternative to this:
-       Go to "submit/edit submission" and click on "Edit Instructions/Background".
 6. Switch back to Studio or _Workflow App_ and cancel the workflow in the "Running" list.